chocolatey/choco-wiki/ChocolateyFAQs.md

 * the actual install location if using an installer
 * MSI cache for MSIs - Windows caches the complete MSI binaries (and now you know where all that space went)

-If you on a licensed edition of Chocolatey, you can go up in size if you turn on Package Deflater (see https://chocolatey.org/pricing#compare).
+If you on a licensed edition of Chocolatey, you can go up in size if you turn on Package Reducer (see https://chocolatey.org/pricing#compare).
 This changes the above:

 * nupkg file is reduced to 5KB or less, no matter the size on install